cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p2.md

 public class ComponentImpl implements Component {}
 ```

-You explicitly stated here: "class ComponentImpl is keyed by role=`Component.class` and roleHint='my'".
+You explicitly stated here: "class ComponentImpl is keyed by role=`Component.class` and roleHint=`'my'`".
 One thing
-you could not do in Plexus: reach for implementation directly:
+you could not do in Plexus, is to reach for implementation directly: there was role `ComponentImpl.class`!

 ```java
 @Requirement